Western Wayne's girls team is 5-1 and champs of the Mountain View Tournament

 A sophomore forward who stands nearly six feet tall, Carmody can play in the low post and out on the perimeter.
 She can handle the ball, run the floor in transition or play with her back to the basket.

-Page 2 of 3 - "Rachel is having just a phenomenal season so far," said Coach Kloss.
+"Rachel is having just a phenomenal season so far," said Coach Kloss.
 "She can do it all at both ends of the court … on offense and on defense."

 Carmody powered her way to 15 points on Friday night against Lakeland.
 She followed that up with a 22-point eruption on Saturday in the win over Mid Valley.